Sam-Freitas/LightSaver/readme.md

 **Image Naming Guidelines:**
 - Each image should have a descriptive name (e.g., `skn-1-HT115-EV_D1_1.tiff`, `skn-1-HT115-EV_D1_2.tiff`).
 The naming convention typically follows `exp-name-and-sumbnames_dayN_replicateN.tiff`.
+- The `Data analysis and export` section of the code will check for a number at the end of each file name (replicateN), additionally the system groups by removing any and all items that are consistent between ALL of the image names.
+Therefore if an unexpected result pops up the first check should be the image names and MAKING SURE that they are consistent with each other

 ## Usage: Automatic Data Processing/Exporting/Analyzing of an Entire Experiment (Recommended)